aegistudio/Resonance/README.md

   So we use clamp double in process layer, as well as provided sample rate and channels.
 The sample rate and channel should keep coherence with the output layer, and the input layer should convert its recorded data into the output format.
 Now we know that the format should be a global variable for the three modules, and we shall call it the 'acoustic environment'.
 The acoustic environment is shared along acoustic layers and should not be changed in one taping transation.

   However, the user is granted to change this configuration to match his installed sound interface card (SIC).
 So a interface configuration dialog should be provided by the present layer to change this configuration.
-When this config changes, the whole sound system should be resetted.
+When this configuration changes, the whole sound system should be reseted.